Skip to main content

 Summary

-SB168 would ban the three-cueing system of reading instruction in Alabama public K-12 schools and require instruction to follow the science of reading with explicit, systematic phonics and related strategies.
+SB168 would ban the three-cueing system of reading instruction in Alabama public K-12 schools and require reading instruction based on the science of reading.

 What This Bill Does